🏴󠁧󠁢󠁥󠁮󠁧󠁿Anglo-Saxon England

 Edward the Confessor

-• His childless death triggered the succession crisis that led directly to the Norman Conquest—his reign (1042–1066) was defined by the question of who would follow him
+• His childless death triggered the succession crisis that led directly to the Norman Conquest.
+His reign (1042–1066) was defined by the question of who would follow him, and he may have made contradictory promises of the throne to multiple claimants, including Harold Godwinson and William of Normandy.

-• Built Westminster Abbey, establishing the site that would become the center of English royal ceremony and demonstrating his deep religious commitments
+• Built Westminster Abbey, consecrated in December 1065 just days before his death.
+The abbey established the site that would become the centre of English royal ceremony for centuries and demonstrated his deep religious commitments (he was later canonized in 1161).

 Harold Godwinson

-• Defeated Harald Hardrada at Stamford Bridge, destroying the Norwegian invasion in a decisive victory that demonstrated his military capability
+• Defeated Harald Hardrada at Stamford Bridge (25 September 1066), destroying the Norwegian invasion in a decisive victory that demonstrated his military capability.
+The Norwegian king was killed along with most of his army.

-Compare: Edward the Confessor vs. Harold Godwinson—Edward's piety and indecision created the succession crisis; Harold's military skill nearly resolved it.
+Compare: Edward the Confessor vs. Harold Godwinson: Edward's piety and ambiguous succession planning created the crisis; Harold's military skill nearly resolved it.
 Together they illustrate how both long-term political failures and short-term military contingency shaped 1066.

 Quick Reference Table